sogaiu/janet-editor-and-tooling-info/README.md

 See [here](doc/dev-styles.md) for more details.

-## Editors
+## Editors and Such

-There is support for Janet (to varying degrees) for multiple editors
+There is support for Janet (to varying degrees) in:
-including:

 * [CudaText](doc/cudatext.md)
 * [Emacs](doc/emacs.md)